 If you run the sample WebForms client (it will be the same for MVC), you’ll see the output from the application:

-Feel free to and use as necessary, and like always if you have any questions or feedback, leave a comment! :)
+Feel free to check out the code and use as necessary, and like always if you have any questions or feedback, leave a comment! :)